axhis8/etch-a-sketch/README.md

 ## Features

-- Drawing on a Board
+- Drawing on a board by holding the mouse
 - Eraser
 - Color Picker
-- Rainbow Mode
+- Rainbow mode
-- Custom Grid Sizing
+- Custom grid sizing
-- Grid Toggling
+- Grid toggling
 - Board Color filling

 ## Built With